 The farm is ideally appointed in a rural cul-de-sac; this means even the most hyperactive child is able to roam safe and secure - in fact, the only vehicle you're likely to come across is the farm's tractor as it grinds through its daily chores.
-Since Frog Mountain is an 80ha breeding farm you'll also hear the occasional moo from host Peter's indigenous herd of Nguni cattle - in our view the most beautiful of all bovines.
+Since Frog Mountain is a 40ha breeding farm you'll also hear the occasional moo from host Peter's indigenous herd of Nguni cattle - in our view the most beautiful of all bovines.

 Adding to the weekend appeal is a stretch of Buffeljags river cutting through the farm, and offering canoeing, swimming, a fishing dam stocked with bream - there's even a kid-friendly foefie slide.
 Further up the way, about a 20-minute walk through indigenous forest, you'll discover an amazing perennial waterfall; extending your walk to a 1.5hr hike leads through mountain fynbos and spectacular views across the Overberg.

 Back at basecamp reward yourself with a late afternoon dip in the Frog Mountain's swimming pool, then head to the TV lounge to see what's happening in the real world.
 Another great one for the whole family is a sunset cruise on the Buffeljags Dam.